projectcontour/contour/design/gateway-apis-implementation.md

 ### Gateway

 Contour watches for the Gateway that belongs to the GatewayClass identified per the rules in the previous section.
+The `spec.classname` field in the Gateway is used to find a `GatewayClass`.
+As long as the corresponding GatewayClass matches the `ControllerName` field, Contour will process that Gateway.
+If multiple Gateways are found matching the same GatewayClass, then the oldest Gateway is processed and additional Gateways will have a status set informing users that the Gateway is not being processed.

 Contour is not able to specify the address that the Envoy deployment will listen on, and so will ignore any entries in the Gateway's spec.addresses field.